ch77ancreant/2021-convex/README.md

 # 2021-convex-hw

-1. use the Newton's method to solve an unconstrained optimization problem.
+1. Use the Newton's method to solve an unconstrained optimization problem.

-2. apply the barrier method to solve a QCQP problem.
+2. Apply the barrier method to solve a QCQP problem.